 The Psychology Clinic provides both a service to the community and a training facility for the postgraduate students within the School of Psychology at the University of Newcastle.
-The clinic offers assessments and a range of time-limited programs using specific cognitive-behavioural techniques targeted at particular client groups.
+There is a Psychology Clinic on the Callaghan Campus (W Building), as well as on the Central Coast Campus at Ourimbah (Science Labs 1 Building).
+The Psychology Clinic offers assessments and a range of programs using specific psychological interventions targeted at particular client groups.
 The programs are carried out by staff and postgraduate students who are closely supervised.
-Students are training for their Master of Clinical Psychology degree or Professional Doctoral (Clinical and Health) degrees.
+Students are training for their Master of Clinical Psychology degree.
+All students hold either provisional registration or full registration as psychologists with the Australian Health Practitioner Regulation Agency.
+All students are closely supervised by experienced Clinical Psychologists.

 - Generalised Anxiety Disorder